Stay Home When Sick

 Students should also stay home from school if they are experiencing other illness symptoms such as severe or long-lasting abdominal pain, rash with fever, strep throat, head lice before first treatment or any other illness that prevents a student from participating comfortably in school activities.

-Staff and parents of students are encouraged to notify school officials of any COVID-19 symptoms, positive tests for COVID-19, or exposure to someone with COVID-19 symptoms or a confirmed or suspected case.
-Staff and students who are sick or who have recently had close contact with a person with COVID-19 should stay home.
+Staff and parents of students are encouraged to notify school officials of any COVID-19 symptoms, positive tests for COVID-19, exposure to someone with COVID-19 symptoms or a confirmed or suspected case.
+Staff and students who are sick or who have recently had close contact with a person with COVID-19 should follow quarantine protocols.